Which strategies for a successful outdoor event

 - camping from simple to sophisticated Lawrence of Arabia style.

-So, is it less expensive?
+So, is it less expensive to have an outdoor wedding?

-If you are planning on a small and intimate celebration, and your main goal is to cut the average price down, then yes, it could be an option.
-But keep in mind it comes with risks of having your unique day memories ruined by the weather.
-Pick a pleasant park (or a family’s backyard), and a wonderful restaurant in town.
-You don’t need a wedding coordinator.
+If you are planning on a small and intimate celebration in your backyard, and your main goal is to cut the average price down, then yes, it could be a good idea.

-Depending on your ambitions, having a decent regular venue with all included, could actually be cheaper.
+Depending on your ambitions, having a decent regular venue with all included could actually be cheaper.

 So it’s not part of the right strategies to cut on the average budget.
 Also, it requires a lot of coordination and work to set up everything perfect on acres!